drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

   I can always trust that my learners either know something I don't yet know myself, or they will ask a question that will make me think about something in a new way.
 It is also the best debugging I know, as I've never held a workshop without finding some strangeness.
+In this post I share some of the things I learned from my learners at the [Digital Scholarship Days](https://www.ub.uio.no/english/courses-events/events/dsc/2024/digital-scholarship-days/00-mainpage.html) at the University of Oslo.
 ---

 Teaching can be extremely rewarding.
 I love teaching coding and programming, and helping scientists unlock a new way of working.
-But while most learners go into my workshops think they will be completely on the receiving end, I know that I will also learn something new from them.
+But while most learners go into [my workshops](/tags/workshop/) think they will be completely on the receiving end, I know that I will also learn something new from them.
 This, I think, is the beauty of teaching.